hydren-crypto/stampchain/docs/api.md

 ```
 <br>

-### Search For Stamps By CPID
+### Search For Bitcoin Stamps By CPID
-This will return all stamps based upon their corresponding Counterparty asset id.
+This will return all Bitcoin Stamps based upon their corresponding Counterparty asset ID.

 https://stampchain.io/api/stamps?cpid=A2536547015909490700
 ```